BRIght Futures & Stepping Strong Winners: Where Are They Now?

 BRIght Futures Prize Competition

 The BRIght Futures Prize supports investigators across the Brigham Research Institute (BRI) working to answer provocative questions and solve pressing problems in medicine.
 In an effort to increase the visibility of research at BWH and highlight the work of our investigators, the BRI invites the public to vote for one of three finalist projects in an annual competition.
 First awarded in 2012, the BRIght Futures Prize is funded through the BRIght Futures Fund, which was established with an anonymous gift and a challenge match by the BRI Research Oversight Committee.
+Learn more about the prize here.

 A Rice-Sized Drone

-Since last fall, Ngwa and his team have collected pre-clinical data in preparation for a publication on the effectiveness of this novel approach in pancreatic cancer.
+Since 2016, Ngwa and his team have collected pre-clinical data in preparation for a publication on the effectiveness of this novel approach in pancreatic cancer.
 The drones will eventually be designed to treat other cancers like lung and prostate; for now, Ngwa is using these preliminary results to apply for grants and license the technology.

 Winning the prize has also given Ngwa and his project unforeseen international visibility.
 “Because so many people voted from around the world, I’ve been receiving lots of invitations to speak about cancer and my work, which is not only helping to create awareness, but also bringing hope to patients.
 In developing countries, the lack of access to treatment means that a cancer diagnosis is literally a death sentence.
 I am honored to share a hopeful message and inspire young people to join the field.”